 - Include drill downs

 While a comprehensive top-level view is critical to an executive dashboard, drill downs provide more information when needed.
 Executives often have questions as to why certain metrics are the way they are, and drill downs allow you to pursue that curiosity down to the granular data level.
 This breakdown shows the information driving your metrics, providing a complete picture of where each level and department of your organization stands.

-Interested in finding an executive dashboard solution to suit your needs?
+Interested in finding the best executive dashboard solution to suit your needs?
 Try iDashboards for free.